moon.{pkl,yml}

 image

 The Docker image to use in the base stage.
-Defaults to an image based on the project's platform, as outlined below.
+Defaults to an image based on the project's toolchain, as outlined below.

 oven/bun:latest